AyanJhunjhunwala/ContextQ/README.md

-# Context-Aware Model Library for Layerwise Quantization
+# Context-Aware Model Library for LLM Quantization

 *Selective quantization using AWQ, context manager for specific models